brunoidalgo/brunoidalgo/README.md

-# Oi, me chamo Bruno Empke 👋
+# Hello, my name is Bruno Empke, nice to meet you 👋

 ### Entre em contato comigo! 📭
 <div>